-In our glycol dehydration system, wet gas enters a tower at the bottom and flows upward.
+The benefits of our glycol dehydration system are embedded in the process.
+Wet gas enters a tower at the bottom and flows upward.
 Dry glycol flows down the tower from the top, from tray to tray or through packing material.

 Our special bubble cap configuration maximizes gas-glycol contact, removing water to levels below 5 lbm/MMcf.
 Advanced systems can be designed to achieve levels less than 1 lbm/MMcf.